-With Halloween approaching, we have a unique opportunity to start loving our neighbors and making a difference in our neighborhoods.
-While Halloween may not be your favorite holiday of the year, what other day of the year do most of your neighbors come up to your home and knock on your door hoping you’ll be home to open that door?
-What a great opportunity to be home and be neighborly!
-This may be the best opportunity all year to love your neighbor!
-Let’s consider how we could best use this unique opportunity to get to know our neighbors.
+While you may not personally enjoy or prefer to celebrate Halloween, what other day of the year do neighbors typically come up to your home and knock on your door, hoping you’ll be home to open that door?
+Let’s consider how we could best use this unique opportunity to safely and comfortably get to know our neighbors.

 1. Greet outside.